 Just make it.

 If you recognize the “potatoes-in-bottom-of-the-cast-iron-skillet” thing going on there, then you must have seen my Breakfast Skillet from a couple of weeks ago.
-Which means you already know how obsessed I am with preparing potatoes this way and how often I make them.
+This means you already know how obsessed I am with preparing potatoes this way and how often I make them.
 Just today I made another one-skillet dish with the potatoes on the bottom just like the others…and it was also darn good (although this one is still my favorite).
-That’s coming later this week or early next.
-(You can sign up for the ol’ newsletter in the sidebar if you just can’t stand to miss out.)
-All I’ll say is that it has to do with buffalo wings and possibly a little blue cheese thrown in.
-And it’s not even football season!

 It’s possible you may have extra chimichurri once your noshing fest is over.
 I didn’t, but then I could drink the stuff.
-If you do have a bit left, or if you simply want to make a double batch and have some on hand for other uses, then here’s a list of 20 more delicious ways to use it.
-But do make this first, I promise you will love, love, love it!
+If you do have a bit left, or if you simply want to make a double batch and have some on hand for other uses, then here’s a list of 20 more delicious ways to use chimichurri.
+But do make this first, I promise you will love it!

 A few other really good lookin’ chimichurri dishes:

 - 1 cup extra-virgin olive oil